March 24, 2020

 Note that if you have a matter in one of the courts listed above, your case is not necessarily deemed essential unless it is specifically addressed above.
 Also, there may be cases with extenuating circumstances that a judge may deem essential.
 It is important to reach out to your attorney to clarify where your case stands.

 B. Plaintiffs will have additional time to file claims which would have tolled or expired between March 20th and April 19th 2020.
-For any claims that would have expired during this time period, plaintiffs will now have an additional 30 days to file their claims.
-For example, a claim that would have expired on April 19, 2020 will now expire on May 19, 2020.
+For any claims that would have expired during this time period, plaintiffs will now have until April 19, 2020 to file their claims.
+For example, a claim that would have expired on April 18, 2020 will now expire on April 19, 2020.
 The Order does not explicitly extend the statute of limitations period for claims that include but expire outside of this window.

 While the end date of this Order is currently April 19, 2020, this may be subject to change depending on the further impact of the Coronavirus in New York State.
 Mackenzie Hughes LLP will provide additional updates as new information becomes available.